 \section{Prerequisites}

-We tried to ensure that it is accessible to someone with the mathematical maturity and algebra background of a second year mathematics graduate student.
-In the ideal case a reader would be familiar with the properties of algebraic varieties discussed in \cref{var-chapter}, so that (s)he could start with toric varieties in \cref{part-classical} and only refer to results from \cref{part-prelim} if necessary.
-However, \cref{part-prelim} is mostly self contained (modulo the dependencies explicitly stated in \cref{section:var-prereq,rcurve-section} and some commutative algebra results stated in \cref{algebra-section}) - it can potentially be used as the material for a first course in algebraic geometry.
+We tried to ensure that this book is accessible to someone with the mathematical maturity and algebra background of a second year mathematics graduate student.
+In the ideal case a reader would be familiar with the properties of algebraic varieties discussed in \cref{var-chapter}, so that (s)he could start with toric varieties in \cref{toric-part} and only refer to results from \cref{pretoric-part} if necessary.
+However, \cref{pretoric-part} is self contained (modulo the dependencies explicitly stated in \cref{noproof-section,rcurve-section} and some commutative algebra results stated in \cref{algebra-section,proof-scheme-section}) - with proper guidance it can be used as the material for a first course in algebraic geometry.
 One possible strategy for such a course would be to cover the chapters on algebraic varieties (\cref{var-chapter}), toric varieties (\cref{toric-intro}), Bernstein-Kushnirenko theorem (\cref{bkk-chapter}) and (weighted) B\'ezout's theorem (\cref{bezout-chapter}).
-The chapters on intersection multiplicity (\cref{mult-chapter}) and polytopes (\cref{appolytopes}) are included for completion - we believe in a first course the required results from these chapters should simply be explained, perhaps via examples and/or pictures, instead of working out the details of the proofs.
-In particular, the proofs (and exercises) given in \cref{appolytopes} are elementary and a student should not have much difficulty in following them.
-The most sophisticated part of \cref{mult-chapter} is the concept of ``closed subschemes'' of a variety and the fact that it can be locally defined by ideals determined by regular functions; the other results are basic facts about intersection multiplicity of $n$ regular functions at a nonsingular point $a$ of an $n$ dimensional variety (e.g.\ that they can be defined via the ``order'' at $a$ of one of the functions along the curve defined by the other functions) and relevant properties of the ``order'' function for a (possibly non-reduced) curve.
-While the proofs use somewhat complicated algebra, the statements are intuitive, at least if one has some familiarity with properties of (complex) analytic functions.
+The chapters on intersection multiplicity (\cref{mult-chapter}) and polytopes (\cref{appolytopes}) are included for completion - in a first course the required results from these chapters can simply be explained, perhaps via examples and/or pictures, instead of working out the details of the proofs.
+In particular, the proofs (and exercises) given in \cref{appolytopes} (polytopes) are elementary and a student should not have much difficulty in following them.
+The most sophisticated part of \cref{mult-chapter} (intersection multiplicity) is the concept of a ``closed subscheme'' of a variety and the fact that it can be locally defined by ideals determined by regular functions; the other results are basic facts about intersection multiplicity of $n$ regular functions at a nonsingular point $a$ of an $n$ dimensional variety (e.g.\ that they can be defined via the ``order'' at $a$ of one of the functions along the curve defined by the other functions) and relevant properties of the ``order'' function at a point on a (possibly non-reduced) curve.
+While the proofs use somewhat complicated algebra, the statements are intuitive, at least if one has some familiarity with basic properties of (complex) analytic functions.